 • An act of support by a person for another individual or for a group; to follow up someone, go with someone as a companion.
 Note also that accompagnamento vocazionale in Italian (see below) might be rendered as 'vocational guidance' in English.
-The extended list of synonyms already suggests that it might be better to avoid the term 'accompaniment' where it could cause confusion, but within recent times, 'spiritual accompaniment' has begun to replace 'spiritual direction' in Salesian formation terminology in terms of both personal (e.g. in the friendly talk with the rector) and group (e.g. community) accompaniment.
-We might also find reference to 'pastoral accompaniment'.
+The extended list of synonyms already suggests that it might be better to avoid the term 'accompaniment' where it could cause confusion.